We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Researchers have identified the following additional supplements for COPD treatment and support:

 7. Omega-3 fatty acids

-Increasing the intake of omega-3 fatty acids may reduce inflammation for people with COPD.
-Although they occur in fish, seeds, and nuts, some people take fish oil supplements to make sure that they get enough of this nutrient.
+Increasing the intake of omega-3 fatty acids may reduce inflammation in people with COPD.
+Although omega-3s are present in fish, seeds, and nuts, some people take fish oil supplements to make sure they get enough of this nutrient.